isc-projects/kea/doc/sphinx/arm/install.rst

 -  The development tools automake, libtool, and pkg-config.

--  The MySQL client and the client development libraries, when using the --with-mysql configuration flag to build the Kea MySQL database backend.
+-  The MySQL client and the client development libraries, when using the ``--with-mysql`` configuration flag to build the Kea MySQL database backend.
 In this case, an instance of the MySQL server running locally or on a machine reachable over a network is required.
-Note that running the unit tests requires a local MySQL server.
+   Running unit tests requires a local MySQL server.

--  The PostgreSQL client and the client development libraries, when using the --with-pgsql configuration flag to build the Kea PostgreSQL database backend.
-In this case an instance of the PostgreSQL server running locally or on some other machine, reachable over the network from the machine running Kea, is required.
-Note that running the unit tests requires a local PostgreSQL server.
+-  The PostgreSQL client and the client development libraries, when using the ``--with-pgsql`` configuration flag to build the Kea PostgreSQL database backend.
+In this case, an instance of the PostgreSQL server running locally or on a machine reachable over a network is required.
+Running unit tests requires a local PostgreSQL server.

--  The cpp-driver from DataStax is needed when using the --with-cql configuration flag to build Kea with the Cassandra database backend.
+-  The cpp-driver from DataStax, when using the ``--with-cql`` configuration flag to build Kea with the Cassandra database backend.
-   In this case, an instance of the Cassandra server running locally or on some other machine, reachable over the network from the machine running Kea, is required.
-Note that running the unit tests requires a local Cassandra server.
+   In this case, an instance of the Cassandra server running locally or on a machine reachable over a network is required.
+Running unit tests requires a local Cassandra server.

--  The FreeRADIUS client library is required to connect to a RADIUS server.
+-  The FreeRADIUS client library, if connecting to a RADIUS server.
-   This is specified using the --with-freeradius configuration switch.
+   This is specified using the ``--with-freeradius`` configuration switch.

--  Sysrepo v1.4.140 and libyang v1.0.240 are needed to connect to a Sysrepo datastore.
-Earlier versions are no longer supported.
-When compiling from sources, the configure switches that can be used are --with-libyang and --with-sysrepo without any parameters.
-If these dependencies were installed in custom paths, point the switches to them.
+-  Sysrepo v1.4.140 and libyang v1.0.240, when connecting to a Sysrepo datastore; earlier versions are no longer supported.
+When compiling from sources, the configure switches that can be used are ``--with-libyang`` and ``--with-sysrepo``, without any parameters.
+If these dependencies were installed in custom paths, the switches must be pointed to them.

--  googletest (version 1.8 or later) is required when using the --with-gtest configuration option to build the unit tests.
+-  googletest (version 1.8 or later), when using the ``--with-gtest`` configuration option to build the unit tests.

--  The documentation generation tools `Sphinx <https://www.sphinx-doc.org/>`_, texlive with its extensions and Doxygen, if using the --enable-generate-docs configuration option to create the documentation.
-Particularly, in case of Fedora: python3-sphinx, texlive and texlive-collection-latexextra;
+-  The documentation generation tools `Sphinx <https://www.sphinx-doc.org/>`_, texlive with its extensions, and Doxygen, if using the ``--enable-generate-docs`` configuration option to create the documentation.
+Specifically, with Fedora, python3-sphinx, texlive, and texlive-collection-latexextra are necessary;
-   in case of Ubuntu: python3-sphinx, python3-sphinx-rtd-theme and texlive-binaries.
+   with Ubuntu, python3-sphinx, python3-sphinx-rtd-theme, and texlive-binaries
-   If LaTeX packages are missing, Kea will skip PDF generation and will produce only HTML documents.
+   are needed.
+If LaTeX packages are missing, Kea skips PDF generation and produces only HTML documents.

--  The Kerberos 5 libraries, when using the --with-gssapi configuration flag.
+-  The Kerberos 5 libraries, when using the ``--with-gssapi`` configuration flag.

 Visit ISC's Knowledgebase at https://kb.isc.org/docs/installing-kea for system-specific installation tips.